kelbert2/JavaNuggets/JavaScript.md

     name: "userName,
     [id]: 1
 }
-// will not show up in for...in loop
+// will not show up in for..in loop
 Object.keys(user) ignores symbols.
 Object.assign({}, user); // still copies symbol  properties